lkilcher/TTMdata_June2014/README.md

 accessible alongside the software tools that we use to work with it.
 We believe this process dramatically improves data quality and usefulness, as well as adding to the well of public knowledge.
-If you find this data useful, we kindly request that you let us know.
+If you find this data useful, we kindly request that you let us know by emailing one of the data's authors.
 If this data is a major part of a publication we appreciate the opportunity to be considered for co-authorship.

 Data Summary
 ---------